Good for: arty accessories and soft furnishings

 Good for: menswear

 Founders Steve Sanderson and Nigel Lawson have been supplying the snappily dressed men of London and Manchester with stylish yet understated garb since 2002.
-Buy from them now, then sit back and watch all your mates follow suit.
+Find their new store on Seven Dials, buy some obscure brands, then sit back and watch all your mates follow suit.

 Good for: cute collectables